 The tours are conducted by members of the Association of Friends of the Wichitas.
 Binoculars are highly recommended for viewing distant wildlife.
 The tour bus is accessible to persons with limited mobility.
 Wheelchair lift and tie-downs are available upon request.

 The tours will begin at the Visitor Center.
 Visitors may obtain a Refuge leaflet from one of the dispensers located at each of the five entrances.
 The Visitor Center location is noted on the leaflet map.

 Bugling Elk Tours will depart promptly at the indicated time.
 Each tour will last approximately 2 1/2 to 3 hours.
 Due to the length of the tour, children must be at least eight years of age to participate.
-There will be a $5.00 reservation fee per participant which will be collected at the beginning of the tour.
 Reservations will be retained until ten minutes prior to the beginning of each tour.
 After that time, stand-bys will be accepted.
 If the bus seating capacity is filled after accepting standbys, late arrivals with reservations will not be able to participate in the tour.

 Interested persons are advised that the Refuge’s public programs are intended for individuals and family units.
 Interested individuals are invited to call for reservations which are taken on a first-come, first-served basis.
 This tour is one of the most popular, so it is suggested that interested individuals call on the first day that reservations open.
 Reservations are required and may be made by telephoning the Visitor Center at (580) 429-2197 between 9:00 a.m. and 5:00 p.m.